If you are going to Thailand for the first time, you’ll probably ask yourself: Which places should I visit?

 Well, that’s not a big surprise really, because if you travel to Thailand you don’t look forward to a megacity, but to paradise beaches, limestone cliffs and coconuts.
 It’s different if you come here already with the goal to party – then you’ll find your paradise here:

 Bangkok is of course the nightlife capital of Thailand, nowhere else you’ll find more beer bars, night clubs, massage salons (and parlors), go go bars and everything else you could possibly dream of.
-Just stay two nights in Nana (photo), maybe with a trip to Khaosan Road and Thonglor, and you’ll experience a nightlife like nowhere else on earth.
+Just stay two nights in Nana (photo), maybe with a trip to Khaosan Road and Thonglor, and you’ll experience a nightlife like nowhere else on this planet.

 - See also: Bangkok Nightlife Guide